ddev/ddev.com/src/pages/blog/ddev-release-1-0-0.md

 ### Ohai DDEV-UI!

 Ta-da!
 With DDEV 1.0.0 we’re also unveiling a sneak peek at the upcoming alpha release of our DDEV-UI.
-Sign up for our [newsletter](http://eepurl.com/dlqkUD) to get notified about demos and a downloadable release in the upcoming weeks.

 ![](https://ddev.com/app/uploads/2018/07/ddev-gui-1024x640.jpg)